mhanbery/starter-academic-melissahanbery/content/authors/admin/_index.md

   url: https://www.ucf.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include educational technology and higher education.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Educational Technology
-- Computational Linguistics
+- Higher Education
-- Information Retrieval
+- Learning Management Systems

 # Education to show in About widget
 education: